 What is the Well School?

-Well School is a global initiative focused on developing thriving school communities.
-Our primary focus is on teacher wellness and their capacity to bring wellness to themselves and their classroom.
+Well School is a global initiative focused on developing thriving wellness communities in education and health care.
+Our primary focus is on nurse and teacher wellness and their capacity to bring wellness to themselves and their clients or classroom.
 Learning and living with wellness brings out the best in people.
+For nurses it can give them the resources needed to learn how to be well, stay well and bring wellness to the people they care for and the demands of often stressful work environments.
 For teachers it can help reconnect to ones passion for teaching, for students it can help them reach their full potential – in their physical, social, mental and spiritual development.

-High rates of student obesity, diabetes, depression and anxiety reflect the failure of our society to provide young people with knowledge and skills to become healthy productive adults.
+High rates of obesity, diabetes, depression and anxiety reflect the failure of our society to support people how to live in a way where they can thrive with wellness.
+For schools, we are failing to provide young people with knowledge and skills to become healthy productive adults.
 Teacher health is also suffering with the stress of classroom management & systems that undermine teacher wellness.
 Research shows that the most important factor impacting student behaviour & health is a student’s connection with their teachers!
-Well School supports our most precious asset, the teachers, to maximize their resilience & effectiveness in this critical role.
+Well School supports our most precious of assets, the nurses and the teachers, to maximize their resilience & effectiveness in their critical role.

-By bringing teachers awareness and capacity to develop both their personal wellness and support others through collaborative communities and networks.
-This includes tools to assess their wellness, peer to peer training in practical wellness skill development and a connected community via the Well School Hub & the Well School Academy:
+By bringing teachers and nurses awareness and capacity to develop both their personal wellness and support others through collaborative communities and networks.
+This includes tools to assess their wellness, peer to peer training in practical wellness skill development and a connected community

 Well School is a whole systems, collaborative approach that supports educations most precious asset: the teachers, towards their health and optimal being.
-We think teacher and workplace wellness are essential part of creating a safe and healthy school culture for all.
-We focus on teacher well-being first and foremost as a strategy for student well-being.
-The animation below well expresses the need for systems change and was adapted from a talk given by Sir Ken Robinson, world-renowned education and creativity expert and recipient of the RSA’s Benjamin Franklin award.
+We think personal and workplace wellness are essential part of creating a safe and healthy culture for all.
+We focus on personal well-being first and foremost as a strategy for systems well-being.
+The animation below well expresses the need for systems change in education and was adapted from a talk given by Sir Ken Robinson, world-renowned education and creativity expert and recipient of the RSA’s Benjamin Franklin award.

 In Finland, the home of arguably the most exemplary school system of contemporary times, teaching is a highly respected and sought after profession, attracting students from the top 10% of university graduates.
 In Asia the use of strong peer to peer support systems give teachers, especially those new to teaching, the support, guidance and feedback needed to improve the effectiveness of their teaching practice.